haider063-hub/Copy-one-array-elements-to-another-array/README.md

-# Copy-one-array-elements-to-another-array
-C program to copy one array elements to another array using pointer.
+#C program to copy one array elements to another array using pointer.

 Declare a pointer to ar say *p and one more pointer to ar2 say *p2.